dosyago/WeirdJSON/README.md

 - can I have a text and coding format to make everything ASCII for transport that isn't affected by different apis for base64 and no JS and the browser?
 - can I have a Jason that supports Biggins and typed arrays as well as null undefined and symbols?
 - is there a encoding to ASCII text that I can easily access in JavaScript in the browser and in node without writing it myself nor importing a dependency?
+- what if I want to say JSON over the telephone or radio?

-All these encoding designs are inspired by the availability of base 36 in Node and Browser.
+All these encoding designs are inspired by the availability of base 36 in Node and Browser, and also in people's brains.